jorbDehmel/oak/README.md

 language syntaxes.
 It supports the creation of "dialects", which are `Oak` variants which use preprocessor rules to support independent syntactical structures.

+**Note: `Oak` has a default syntax, called canon `Oak`.** Syntax modifications must be opted into on a file-by-file basis, or specified by the compiler.

 ## Names and Prerequisites